xanruth/xanruth.github.io/_posts/2025-06-20-hackthebox-infiltrator.md

 ![image.png](image%2035.png)

 We use the **New Event** window and select the file from the Browse menu.
-We also set the time to five minutes ahead of local time to allow the task ample time to execute on the remote host:
+We also set the time to five minutes ahead of the local time to give the task ample time to execute on the remote host:

 ![image.png](image%2036.png)